udacity/create-your-own-adventure/english/zuluquest/choosequest.md

 Experience [generative states of meditative consciousness](experience/meditative_states.md)

 And now, the zulu quest is over!
+On to the next story!